mbabynames search ✿

 Simon Tate

-Put "noble and strong" next to "cheerful" and you get a name that feels considered.
+Put "he has heard" next to "cheerful" and you get a name that feels considered.
 Simon Tate works on paper and out loud.
 Simon ends on a nasal sound.
 Tate's opening T avoids any muddiness.

 Simon Pierce

-Simon ("noble and strong") with Pierce ("rock").
+Simon ("he has heard") with Pierce ("rock").
 Together the name has two layers: the first name brings one quality, the middle name another.
 At 2 syllables, Simon needs a shorter middle to stay balanced.
 Pierce does that.

 Simon Hayes

-Simon ("noble and strong") and Hayes ("hedged area").
+Simon ("he has heard") and Hayes ("hedged area").
 Two distinct meanings that create a name with range.
 At 2 syllables, Simon needs a shorter middle to stay balanced.
 Hayes does that.

 Flowing and rhythmic